 The reason I bring this up is that a buddy of mine was over last week who has been growing his beard for over a year now.
 I try my best not to critique it, but it was a mess.
 His beard was frazzled and wasn’t helping his chances with the ladies.

 He was over visiting the family and while in the kitchen I picked up and began brushing my beard midsentence.
-I don’t usually keep my beard brushes laying around, but on this particular day, one of my favorite boar bristle beard brushes was just sitting there in the kitchen.
+I don’t usually keep my beard brushes laying around, but on this particular day, my favorite boar bristle beard brush was just sitting there in the kitchen.
 The look on his face while I began brushing made think I had something on my face, other than a beard.
 He tried to tease me about owning a fancy brush just for my beard but quickly trailed off as I said nothing while promptly handing him the brush to try.
 This was no ordinary brush either, and now that I think about it, it was probably the best beard brush I owned that I could have passed him at that moment.
-It was the Boar Bristle Beard Brush from Liberty Premium Grooming Co.
+It was the Boar Bristle Beard Brush from Liberty Liberty Premium Grooming Co.
 It’s one of my favorite things in my beard grooming kit.
 I love the handle, which is actually somewhat rare in comparison to most boar bristle beard brushes and the size of the brush, in my opinion, is perfect.

 His reaction was priceless.
 His face went from smug and judgmental, to a look that I could only describe as the equivalent of holy shit.
 He was amazed how fierce the boar bristles moved throughout his beard, and within minutes his beard looked more organized and even softer.
 There were no words while he was combing his beard either, just this look like “I was wrong, where can I get one” lol.